Keyuhara/EmberApp/README.md

 # EmberApp
 Ember: A FIRE Calculator

-Add the GUI and basic layout for the project.
+Added the GUI and basic layout for the project.

 Todo:
 Scene changes.